zwily/typus/README.md

 ## Installing

-Install from GitHub the latest version which it's compatible with Rails 2.3.6.
+Install from GitHub the latest version which is compatible with Rails 2.3.8.

     $ script/plugin install git://github.com/fesplugas/typus.git